 US economic output put paid to the third quarter with a solid pace of expansion in September, the results of a closely-watched survey revealed.

 Bank of England governor Andrew Bailey has warned that the "hard yards" are ahead after the number of Covid-19 cases jumped and further lockdown restrictions appeared imminent.

 US consumer confidence overall rose back to its highs from April, having moved roughly sideways since then, the results of a closely-followed survey revealed.

 The US housing market cooled a bit last month but economists were quick to dismiss the drop, pointing to the impact of hurricanes on activity in the South and strength in permits for the construction of new single-family homes.

-Job openings in the US continued to recover in May but remained far below their year earlier levels, the results of a widely-followed survey revealed.
+Manufacturing sector conditions in the US mid-Atlantic region continued to firm in September, the results of a closely-followed survey revealed.